BenJWard/BioSequences.jl/docs/src/user_manual/sequences/generalseq.md

 [alphabet](@ref alphabet) type `A` that defines the domain (or set) of biological symbols, and each alphabet has an associated symbol type.
-For example, `AminoAcidAlphabet` is associated with `AminoAcid` and hence an object of the `BioSequence{AminoAcidAlphabet}` type represents a sequence of amino acids.
+For example, `AminoAcidAlphabet` is associated with `AminoAcid` and hence an object of the `GeneralSequence{AminoAcidAlphabet}` type represents a sequence of amino acids.
 Symbols from multiple alphabets can't be intermixed in one sequence type.